tanikush/alert-intelligence/README.md

 ---

-## Postgres and multi-instance deployments
+## Postgres and multi-instance deployments:-

 By default this runs on SQLite (`DATABASE_URL` unset) - zero setup, great for local development.
 But SQLite is a single file: two app instances